WATBUD/Node_Express_Backend/DockerIntegration/Docker Commands.md

 # Run the following command in Docker Quickstart Terminal or Windows PowerShell to execute the script:
 bash sh_FileName.sh

 - docker network
-docker network create my-network

 Commands:
-  connect     Connect a container to a network create      Create a network disconnect  Disconnect a container from a network inspect     Display detailed information on one or more networks ls          List networks prune       Remove all unused networks rm          Remove one or more networks
+  connect     Connect a container to a network disconnect  Disconnect a container from a network
+ # Create a network
+- docker network create custom_network
+- docker network create --subnet=172.18.0.0/16 custom_subnet_network

+#   Remove one or more networks
+- docker network rm custom_subnet_network
+#  List networks
+- docker network ls
+#  Display detailed information on one or more networks
-  docker network inspect host
+- docker network inspect host
+- docker network inspect bridge
+- docker network inspect custom_subnet_network

+# View the IP addresses of all running containers
+- bash
+- docker inspect -f '{{.Name}} - {{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' $(docker ps -q)